mxlisandro/unit-3-algorithms/README.md

 4. Each partner add two remote links to their clone on their own laptop, one to CodesmithLLC's repo, and one to their partner's repo, following the instructions in step 3
 5. As you work on the shared workstation, periodically push your changes to your repo with `git push origin master`.
 Your partner can then use `git pull partner master` to get the changes onto their machine, followed by `git push origin master` to push those changes to their own GitHub repo!

-1. Complete the challenge in located in ```part1/main.js``` directory.
+1. Complete the challenge in located in `part1/main.js` directory.
 We recommend completing the algorithms in the order they appear in the tests.

-1. After completing part1, move on to ```part2/``` where you'll find Coin Sum and N-Paths.
+1. After completing part1, move on to `part2/` where you'll find Coin Sum and N-Paths.
 Complete these problems in whichever order you prefer.

 ##How do I test if my answer is correct?
 * To test your functions, open index.html in your browser.
 ** NOTE: While completing the challenges, if all tests that previously passed ALL suddenly fail, there is most likely a syntax error in your code.
 Open Chrome Dev Tool's to locate the cause of the error.

-#BONUS

-See the `extension-sudoku` directory for a bonus algorithm challenge: writing a Sudoku solver.